srinudts/JAVA/README.md

 Ad Campaign Application - Project Overview

-a) Developed Ad Campaign web application using Spring Boot
+a) Developed Ad Campaign web application using Spring Boot,
     Webserver-  Tomcat Server (port:8080)- provided by Spring Database - H2 Database provided by Spring
     Used Postman for posting requests to the tomcat server